hyphaene/hexa/label.fixes.md

 ### Structural Issues

-[HIGH] internal/config/yaml.go:164 – `splitKey()` function is undefined.
+MISSED [HIGH] internal/config/yaml.go:164 – `splitKey()` function is undefined.
 The nested key parsing loop uses `splitKey(key)` but this function doesn't exist in the diff.
 Either it's missing or the code doesn't compile.
+(func exists in code)

 [HIGH] internal/gh/labels.go:33-72 – `normalizeKeys()` is completely unnecessary.
 YAML unmarshaling with struct tags already handles case normalization.
 This function adds 40 lines of complexity for zero benefit.
 The recursive traversal of maps/slices is pure noise when `yaml.Unmarshal` already does this work.